 Sebastian Edwards

-Sebastian Edwards is the Henry Ford II Professor of International Economics at the University of California, Los Angeles.
-He is the Co-Director of the National Bureau of Economic Research's "Africa Project" and previously served as the Chief Economist for Latin America at the World Bank.
+Sebastian Edwards is the Henry Ford II Distinguished Professor of International Economics at the University of California, Los Angeles.
+He was the Co-Director of the National Bureau of Economic Research's "Africa Project" and previously served as the Chief Economist for Latin America at the World Bank.
 His research interests include emerging markets, currency crises, capital markets, Latin America, monetary policy, and the Federal Reserve.

 Commentary